cmungall/nlx-pl/README.md

 Prolog has a number of benefits here:

  * Fast loading of nlx triples
- * More powerful programmatic / transformative/ declarative access than SPARQL
+ * More powerful programmatic/transformative/declarative access than SPARQL

-This main goal of this project is to produce an OWL version of Neurolex that uses OBO Purls for classes, is suitable for reasoning, uses standard OWL axiomatic constructs (e.g. neuron-N SubClassOf soma_part_of some BrainRegion-A), removes duplication, fixes numerous nlx issues.
+This main goal of this project is to produce an OWL version of Neurolex that uses OBO Purls for classes, is suitable for reasoning, uses standard OWL axiomatic constructs (e.g. neuron-N SubClassOf soma_part_of some BrainRegion-A), removes duplication, fixes numerous nlx issues (such as duplication of concepts).

 It should also be useful for querying nlx in its standard RDF form.